 Costs for nursery vary hugely depending on location.
 This is mostly due to property costs, not staff costs—unfortunately even in expensive parts of London, nursery pay is among the lowest of any profession.

-Nanny share is a newer childcare option, growing in popularity.
-It combines the socialisation of a childminder with the convenience of a nanny.
-Two families living locally share a nanny, who works between their two houses, caring for both/all children at the same time.
+Nanny share combines the socialisation of a childminder with the convenience of a nanny.
+Two local families seeking childcare in London could share a nanny, who works between their two houses, caring for both/all children at the same time.

 It’s super flexible: the nanny can pick up from one house and drop off at another, babysit, run an errand, stay in for a delivery.